dead-eye/battleship/README.md

 playerdata file.
 After the game is over, the players are prompted for a rematch or to quit the game.
 In a single-player game, all of the player 2 functions are carried out through the use of the random function.

+Please note that this program was written before we covered object-oriented programming and as a result the source code is long and full of functions.
+However, despite the clunky nature of the code, it works as intended.
+Special thanks to a classmate, Jason Weeks, for letting us use his utilities.cpp include to add a little color to our programs.

+Also note that due to the windows-specific includes, this program probably will not work properly on a Mac.
+Sorry about that.